Fire breaks out at mask manufacturing unit in Delhi's Mayapuri; one dead | Law-Order

 Fire breaks out at mask manufacturing unit in Delhi's Mayapuri; one dead

-DFS Director Atul Garg said fire officials broke down the door of the factory and rescued three people, one of whom was unconscious.
-The man was taken to the Deen Dayal Upadhyay Hospital, where he was declared brought dead, he said, adding that he was identified as Jugal Kishor.
+A case was registered against the factory owner and he was later arrested, police said, adding that short circuit is suspected to be the reason behind the incident.
+DFS director Atul Garg said fire officials broke down the door of the factory and rescued three people, one of whom was unconscious.
+The man was taken to Deen Dayal Upadhyay Hospital, where he was declared brought dead, he said, adding that he was identified as Jugal Kishor.

+The fire broke out on the third floor of the factory where machines and raw materials were kept, Garg said.
+According to fire department, the factory did not have adequate fire safety measures in place nor did it have a No Objection Certificate from fire authorities.

+Additional Deputy Commissioner of Police (West) Subodh Kumar said a case was registered under IPC sections 285 (negligent conduct with respect to fire or combustible matter) and 304 A (causing death by negligence).
+The owner of the factory identified as Rakesh Khanna, a resident of Paschim Vihar, was arrested in connection with the incident, he said.
+The deceased was a resident of Kanpur in Uttar Pradesh and had been working at the factory as a tailor for many years.
+He usually slept inside the factory after work, the officer said.

 - READ MORE ON: